 - Select EditMode: this mode is used to select and edit objects. - Light EditMode: with this mode you will be able to place lights around. - Billboard EditMode: use this to create Billboards.
-Light halos, light shafts, and some other - Particle Systems EditMode: one can add Particle systems to the map with this mode. - Sound EditMode: used to place sound entities in the map.
+Light halos, light shafts, and some other - Particle System EditMode: one can add Particle systems to the map with this mode. - Sound EditMode: used to place sound entities in the map. - LensFlare EditMode: used to create objects that will generate a lensflare effect when looked at.